 International Tuition Fees

-A full-time student is defined as being registered in 66.66% or more of the regularly assigned number of courses per term of a full-time program or 70% or more of the regularly assigned contact hours per term of a full-time program.
+A full-time student is defined as being registered in 66.66 per cent or more of the regularly assigned number of courses per term of a full-time program or 70 per cent or more of the regularly assigned contact hours per term of a full-time program.

-A part-time (partial-load) student is defined as being registered in less than 66.66% of the regularly assigned number of courses per term of a full-time program and less than 70% of the regularly assigned contact hours per term of a full-time program.
+A part-time (partial-load) student is defined as being registered in less than 66.66 per cent of the regularly assigned number of courses per term of a full-time program and less than 70 per cent of the regularly assigned contact hours per term of a full-time program.